Terrence Jones (gridiron football)

 Terrence Jones (born June 18, 1966) is a former quarterback in the Canadian Football League (CFL), where he played from 1989 to 1995 for three teams.
-Jones played college football at Tulane University.
-He was selected by the San Diego Chargers in the 1989 NFL Draft, but the Chargers wanted him to move to defensive back. so he moved to the CFL to play quarterback.
+Jones played college football at Tulane University, where he was a 1987 2nd team All-South Independent selection.
+He was selected by the San Diego Chargers in the 1989 NFL draft.
+The Chargers wanted him to move to defensive back.
+He moved to the CFL to play quarterback.

 In 2004, he was an English teacher at Marion Abramson High School in New Orleans.